Across Africa and the Black Diaspora, Christian Ministers are preaching a new gospel with the love of material things at the center of the teachings.

 They make up more than a fourth of Nigeria’s population, more than a third of South Africa’s, and a whopping 56 percent of Kenya’s.

 This Vimeo video examines the rise of the prosperity gospel in Ghana (if you can’t see the video, it’s located here: http://vimeo.com/7196941#at=164)

 Is There A Relationship Between The Spiritual And Material?

 There is indeed a relationship between prosperity and theology, and that relationship is the connection between the spirit and the material.
 Christians believe that the Bible provides instructions on how Christians should handle their material possessions in a spiritual way.

 In this Huffington Post article, Grant Brooke wrote “Except in the U.S., the prosperity Gospel encourages followers to use their money wisely.
 The proof of salvation, or faith, is directly tied to current economic conditions and individual economic outlook.
 Believers are more likely to save, live debt-free, and create businesses in order to find themselves in an economic position that garnishes a demonstrable (economic) assurance of salvation.”

-We can all agree that Bible teaches that God’s blessings can come in the form of the material, but we can also agree that these material blessings are to be used to be a blessing to others – not to buy Rolls-Royces, a private jet, a million dollar home in Atlanta, and a $2.5m home in Manhattan.
+The Bible teaches that God’s blessings can come in the form of the material, but blessings are meant to be a a blessing for others – not to buy Rolls-Royces, a private jet, a million dollar home in Atlanta, and a $2.5m home in Manhattan.

 The madness needs to stop.